 - Maintaining medical and legal standards

-- The first is a two-hour cognitive exam that will confirm knowledge of medical care, obstetrics and gynecology, respiration and ventilation, cardiology, and other essentials.
-This test is administered by the National Registry of Emergency Medical Technicians.
+- Cognitive Exam: The National Registry of Emergency Medical Technicians (NREMT) administers this test.
+It will confirm your knowledge of medical care, obstetrics and gynecology, respiration and ventilation, cardiology, and other essentials.

-- The second test is a psychomotor exam that is administered locally, usually by the state’s emergency management services training program.
-This tests hands-on skills such as immobilizing spines, caring for fractures, controlling bleeding, and managing cardiac events.
-Every state’s test will have its own content and requirements.
+- Psychomotor Exam: Your state's emergency management services training program administers this test locally.
+This hands-on skills exam covers topics like immobilizing spines, caring for fractures, controlling bleeding, and managing cardiac events.
+However, every state has its own content and requirements.

 Part Five Career Outlook for Emergency Medical Technicians

-The Bureau of Labor Statistics is predicting the need for emergency medical technicians will grow by six percent over the next ten years.
-This is slightly higher than the average of all other professions in the United States.
+The Bureau of Labor Statistics is predicting the need for emergency medical technicians will grow by five percent over the next ten years.
+This is slightly faster growth than the average of all other professions in the United States.

 There will always be a need for skilled professionals who can respond to emergency situations, making this a stable career with good job prospects.